jacobwgillespie/dotfiles/README.md

 # opinionated dotfiles

 Dotfiles customize your system - these are mine.
+[Fork](https://github.com/jacobwg/dotfiles/fork) this repository and make it your own!

 ## install